adehecq/usgs_explorer/README.md

   --help                       Show this message and exit.
 ```

-If the `--output` is not provided, the command will print entity ids of scenes found.
-Else if the `--output` is provided it will save results in the file.
-There is 5 availables format for the results:
+If the `--output` is not provided, the command will print the entity ids of scenes found.
+Else if `--output` is provided it will save the results in the given file.
+Five formats are currently supported for the output:
 - **text file (.txt)** : Each line is an entity id and the first line contain the dataset ex: `#dataset=landsat_tm_c2_l1`.
 This file can then be used to download the images.
 - **json file (.json)** : json file containing the results of the search.
 - **vector data (.gpkg, .shp, .geojson)** : save the results in a vector file, useful to visualise the geographic location of the results in a GIS.